StephenRoddy/stephenroddy.github.io/index.md

 <ul>
   <li>
     <a target="_blank" href="https://musel.consaq.it/2025/10/01/elettroaqustica10/">Noise for Waves & Grains.
-IEEE Internet of Sounds Concert at the 10th Edition of the ElettroAQustica Festival, Conservatorio “A. Casella” of L'Aquilla, Italy, October 2025.</a>
+IEEE Internet of Sounds Concert at the 10th Edition of the ElettroAQustica Festival, Conservatorio “A. Casella” of L'Aquila, Italy, October 2025.</a>
   </li>
   <li>
     <a target="_blank" href="https://www.ucc.ie/en/future-humanities/news/stephen-roddy-to-debut-new-musical-work-at-amicad-2025.html">Bacteriophage in Granular Waves.
 AM.ICAD 2025 Joint Conference of Audio Mostly and the ICAD: Coimbra, Portugal, July 2025.</a>